Grey-Bound/research/bitcoin-production-readiness/README.md

 ---

-## 8. Test Backups and Disaster Recovery
+## 8. Test backups and disaster recovery

 Having backups is not the same as having recoverability.